 project

 Sources for the production of drinking water are increasingly under pressure, partly due to urbanisation, industrialisation and climate change.
 As a result, alternative sources are being used more frequently, but these are often more polluted than current sources.
 This puts increasing pressure on treatment processes, which must continuously and effectively remove risky and undesirable particles, chemical compounds and micro-organisms to ensure the delivery of high-quality drinking water.
-Ideally, the effectiveness of individual treatment steps and the entire purification train should be continuously monitored so that any defects and/or deviations can be quickly spotted and remedied.
+Ideally, the effectiveness of individual treatment steps and the entire purification train should be continuously monitored so that any defects and/or deviations can be quickly detected and remedied.

 Challenge